-The Leak: The largest natural gas leak ever recorded happened Oct. to Feb.
-2015 in a wealthy suburb of Los Angeles.
-The leak was from an old oil well being used to store natural gas under high pressure.
-It is the largest natural gas storage facility west of the Mississippi.
+The largest natural gas leak ever recorded spewed methane into the air from October 2015 to February 2016 in a wealthy suburb of Los Angeles.
+The leak was from an old oil well being used to store natural gas under high pressure at the largest natural gas storage facility west of the Mississippi.

-A pipe inside the well cracked and so much gas was gushing out:
+A pipe inside the well cracked.
+So much gas was gushing out that:

-Early Results: So far, the early results show natural gas levels are elevate 2 to 67 times the background level found in the area.
+So far, we can see that natural gas levels are elevated 2 to 67 times the background level found in the area.
 Local residents complained of nausea, headaches and nosebleeds.
-No one knows if there will be long term health effects from the volatile organic chemicals found in the gas.
+No one knows if there will be long-term health effects from the volatile organic chemicals found in the gas.
 There is conflicting information on the subject.